Recovery With the Support of a Caring and Skilled Doctor

 Addiction and Recovery

-Dr. Weiss has been helping patients achieve recovery from all manners of addictions, for more than 20 years.
-He is a Board-Certified specialist in Addiction Medicine and Addiction Psychiatry dedicated to provide medical treatment, support and therapy for patients who struggle to overcome an addiction.
+Dr. Weiss has been helping patients achieve recovery from all manners of addictions for more than 20 years.
+He is a Board-Certified specialist in Addiction Psychiatry dedicated to provide medical treatment, support and therapy for patients who struggle to overcome an addiction.
 He has helped thousands of patients during his career and brings that experience to his private practice.

 Addiction is complex and treatment is different for every person and every type of addiction.
-Dr. Weiss is a Board-Certified physician in Psychiatry, Internal Medicine, Addiction Medicine and Addiction Psychiatry.
+Dr. Weiss is a Board-Certified physician in Psychiatry, Addiction Psychiatry and Internal Medicine with specialty training in Nutrition.
 He draws on these specialties to help treat addiction disorders.
 Dr. Weiss’ specializations are applied to a holistic approach to render care.
 The result is a treatment plan tailored to the specific individual and their circumstances.

 Similarly, family members and friends may also need support.
 Helping them cope with your addiction can help them support your recovery.
 Dr. Weiss recognizes the need to engage family members and friends in the recovery process, as is appropriate.